irfanhakim-as/charts/mika/plexmaster/README.md

     Replace `${releaseName}` and `${namespace}` accordingly.

-2. Edit your PlexMaster values file with the intended configurations:
+2. Edit your Flex values file with the intended configurations:

     ```sh
     nano values.yaml